-While the above examples focus on the threat that Mr. Katsas poses to the LGBT community, we share the concerns expressed by others about his approach to civil rights generally.
+While the above examples focus on the threat that Mr. Katsas poses to the LGBT community, we share the concerns expressed by The Leadership Conference on Civil and Human Rights and other groups about his approach to civil rights generally.
 Mr. Katsas's record demonstrates that his appointment to the bench would cause grave harm to the LGBT community, as well as many other communities who rely on the federal judiciary to administer fair and impartial justice.
 Quite simply, Gregory Katsas is not the kind of judge that this country wants, needs or deserves.
 We urge you to reject his nomination.